Mountain House Flag Football

 1. The length of the game is 50 minutes (two 25-minute halves).

-3. Each time the ball and cones are spotted AND the referees are off the field and give the signal to start (whistle), a team has 30 seconds to snap the ball.
+3. Each time the ball and cones are spotted AND the referees are in position AND they give the start signal (whistle), a team has 30 seconds to snap the ball.

 5. Referees can stop the clock at their discretion.

-7. If the score is tied at the end of regulation, an overtime (OT) period will be used to determine a winner.
+7. If the score is tied at the end of regulation, an overtime (OT) period will be used to determine the winner.
 The OT format is as follows:

-a) Each team gets one play to score either one extra point from the other team’s 5-yard line or two extra points from the other team's 10-yard line.
-The offensive team gets to choose 1 or 2 points.
+a) Each team gets one play to score either a one-point extra point from the other team’s 5-yard line or a two-point extra point from the other team's 10-yard line.
+The offensive team gets to choose whether to go for 1 or 2 points.

 b) First possession goes to the visiting team and the second possession goes to the home team.